-Uniting outdoor adventure, conservation studies, service, and leadership development within an expeditionary semester.
+Uniting outdoor adventure, environmental service, and leadership development within an expeditionary semester.

 Central to all HMI Gap year programs is extended experience and practice in outdoor adventure.
 Each course goes into great depth to advance students’ skill in either rock climbing or wilderness travel.
 Whether climbing iconic sandstone towers in Utah or hiking through a breathtaking glacial valley in Patagonia, our outdoor curriculum is aimed at moving students toward excellence and independence.